avishake-miniontek/zoyel_converse/docs/technical/tool_system.md

 The tool system consists of several key components:

-- `BaseTool`: Abstract base class that all tools must inherit from
+- `BaseTool`: Base class that all tools must inherit from
 - `ToolRegistry`: Manages tool discovery, registration, and execution
 - `LLMClient`: Handles tool integration with the AI conversation flow